May 1918 lynchings: Recognition

 In 2008, the Mary Turner Project was formed.
 It is "a diverse, grassroots volunteer collective of students, educators, and local community members who are committed to racial justice and racial healing."
 They have conducted memorial events, lectures, and teaching sessions to educate students and citizens about the events of the May 1918 lynchings, and the larger stories of racial injustice.
 They helped gain support for a state historical marker to be installed that memorializes Mary Turner and these events.
 It was jointly sponsored by the Georgia Historical Society, the Southern Christian Leadership Conference, and other groups.

 On 15 May 2010, a historical marker memorializing "Mary Turner and the Lynching Rampage" was placed near the lynching site in Lowndes County and dedicated.
 The plaque includes a description of the associated murders of black people by white mobs in 1918, especially the lynchings of the Turners.

 In July 2013, the plaque was found to have five bullet holes shot by an unknown vandal.

-Since 2013, the plaque now has as many as 27 bullet holes and more recently, was struck multiple times by “some kind of off-road vehicle,” Mark Patrick George, coordinator for the Mary Turner Project, announced in October 2020.
-The historical marker has been since removed.
-Project officials said the historical marker will be stored until re-installment plans are made.
-It is unclear if authorities are investigating the latest vandalism incident.
+Since 2013, the plaque now has as many as 27 bullet holes and more recently, was struck multiple times by "some kind of off-road vehicle," Mark Patrick George, coordinator for the Mary Turner Project, announced in October 2020.
+The historical marker has since been moved to the grounds of Webb Miller Community Church in Hahira, five miles away from the original site.